karttur/setup-ide/_posts/2017/2017-12-26-install-gis.md

 * GEOS
 * SQLite3

 The GDAL convenience installer offered on the [KyngChaos page](http://www.kyngchaos.com/software:frameworks) includes all the necessary frameworks (and is also the official installation site for GDAL on macOS).
-Go ahead and download the convenience installer for the latest version of GDAL (2.4 at the time of writing).
+Go ahead and download the convenience installer for the latest version of GDAL (2.4 when updating in August 2019).
 The installer comes as a diskimage (.dmg).
 Open it by double clicking.
 The diskimage contains two package installer (<span class='file'>.pkg</span>) and several ReadMe files in Rich Textformat (<span class='file'>.rtf</span>).
 The installer <span class='file'>GDAL Complete.pkg</span>, installs both GDAL and the necessary dependencies.

 Go ahead and install the complete GDAL package by double clicking <span class='file'>GDAL Complete.pkg</span>.
 You will most likely be denied installing GDAL due to the macOS security settings.
 To allow installation, go via the mac main menu, click the apple (absolute top left of the computer screen), select <span class='finder'>System Preferences...</span>.
 In the top row of the <span class='tab'>System Preferences</span> window, click the Security & Privacy icon.
 In the window that open, under the <span class='tab'>General</span> tab (usually in front by default), you should see a paragraph towards the bottom:
 ```